pisv/gethandly.wiki-playground/Step-Three.md

     }
 ```

-Now we can begin building a Navigator view for our model.
+Now we can proceed with building a Navigator view for our model.

-First, let's add Common Navigator Framework (`org.eclipse.ui.navigator`)
+First, let's add the Common Navigator Framework a.k.a.
+CNF
-to the list of required bundles in `MANIFEST.MF` of the
+(`org.eclipse.ui.navigator`) to the list of required bundles
-`org.eclipse.handly.examples.basic.ui` plug-in:
+of the `org.eclipse.handly.examples.basic.ui` plug-in:

 ```
 Require-Bundle: org.eclipse.handly.examples.basic,